 Set forth below is information regarding shares of our common stock and shares of our preferred stock issued, and stock options granted, by us within the past three years that were not registered under the Securities Act.
-Included is the consideration, if any, we received for such shares and options and information relating to the section of the Securities Act, or rule of the Securities and Exchange Commission, under which exemption from registration was claimed.
+Included is the consideration, if any, we received for such shares and options and information relating to the securities Act, or rule of the Securities and Exchange Commission, under which exemption from registration was claimed.